kdeldycke/awesome-falsehood/.github/contributing.md

 - To serialize a list into a description, use the following format:

   > Text of a description summarizing the item.
-And here is a list coming from the original content about **“a random subject: 1.
+And here is a list coming from the original content about **“three important topics: 1.
 Blah blah blah; 2.
 Blah blah blah?
 3. Blah blah blah.”** And a bit more text to conclude.

   This format provides visual anchor points that help readability and quick content scanning.